When should you use multivariate testing, and when is A/B/n testing best?

 Ton Wesseling:

 “When to use MVT?
 There’s only one answer: if you want to learn about interaction effects.
 An A/B test with more than one change could not be winning because of interaction effects.
 A winning new headline could be unnoticed because the new hero shot is pointing attention to a different location on the page.
-If you want to learn real fast which elements on your page create impact: do a MVT with leaving in and out current elements.”
+If you want to learn real fast which elements on your page create impact: do an MVT with leaving in and out current elements.”

 Paras Chopra from VWO said he’d use MVT for optimizing several variables, but not expecting a huge lift.
 More for incremental improvements on multiple elements: